 –To have a heart for family as opposed to an independent spirit.

 There are so many relational issues that come to the fore within a marriage that this list could keep on going – but they are the things that come to my mind immediately.
 If you think of something else, please do leave me a comment.

 When I reflect on those skills each one can be practiced in the home, in the family, and with friends – before anyone even thinks of getting married.
 These things are needed in any and every relationship.

-Of course living together presents different challenges.
-But as I talk to my friends, they all have different issues.
+Of course being married presents different challenges.
+As I talk to my friends, they all have different issues.
 What bothers one wife, another woman just chuckles over.
 What is a big issue to one, doesn’t even happen in another house.
 We are not able to prepare our children for their marriage completely.
 Even with the best preparation (whatever that may be) there will still be surprises.
 This is because our children will be marrying another person.
 I don’t know who that person is going to be – I don’t know their quirks, their passions, their circumstances.
 I don’t know how to prepare my child to marry them.

 But I can prepare them for marriage; because marriage is a relationship and I can prepare my children for relationships.

 Over to you